 What does it mean to exist?
 For Kazuki Ohashi of Madlane, the difference between existing and not existing equates to some steel tubing, fibreglass, and a very special (and no doubt expensive) rear cowl.

-Kazuki-san is building a 935 K4, of which only two exist in the world.
+Kazuki-san is building a 935 (Replica K4), of which only two exist in the world.
 There’s plenty of debate on whether a concept or idea equates to a thing’s existence, but I tend to lean towards the side which believes that only physical objects can be classed as such.
-So thanks to Kazuki-san, a third 935 K4 does now exist.
 It is a replica of course, but it’s pretty damn close so let’s not split hairs.

 At just 27 years of age, Kazuki-san has built a number of slammed, modified and restored supercars, and you can read about some of those here.
 They’re impressive for sure, but now Kazuki-san is really stepping up his game by taking on the incredible challenge of recreating one of the greatest Porsche track cars of all time.

 The Kremer Racing 935 K4 was the final iteration of the Kremer brothers-built 935s that dominated a number of races and series in the late 1970s and early ’80s including the IMSA GT championship, DRM, Sebring and the Nürburgring 1,000km.

 Racing legend John Fitzpatrick, who owned and drove the first Kremer 935 K4, confirms: “The K4 was a sensational car, the fastest 935 ever, and still is.”